biemster/rpi4_alpine_netboot/README.md

 # Netboot Alpine Linux on Raspberry Pi 4
 This script will set up two folders, one to be served over TFTP, and the other over HTTP.
 The rpi4 will boot without SD card, or any storage attached.
+No NFS server is needed, and the Pi will run completely independent of network and storage after booting.

 ### Steps
 The procedure consists of 4 steps: